pku-liang/ksim-ae/README.md

 ## System Requirements

-Install experiments requirements on all machines, if you are using our offered computer, all the requirements have been installed.
+Install experiments requirements on all machines,
+*if you are using our offered computer for artifact, all the requirements have been installed.*

 ```bash
 pacman -S wget rsync \